karlmutch/duat/README.md

 duat generates and software under management using the semantic versioning 2.0 and uses the additional semver pre-release label.
 For example:

 ```
-karlmutch/no-code/noserver:0.1.0-89-bzip2-1eqpVy
+karlmutch/no-code/noserver:0.1.0-89-bzip2-aaaagjecpnf
 ```

-represents a docker image from the github.com/karlmutch/no-code repository, and the noserver component, that is a pre-release of 0.1.0 and was generated from the 89_bzip2, or 89-bzip2 branch with the pre-release timestamp of 1eqpVy.
+represents a docker image from the github.com/karlmutch/no-code repository, and the noserver component, that is a pre-release of 0.1.0 and was generated from the 89_bzip2, or 89-bzip2 branch with the pre-release timestamp of aaaagjecpnf.

 The git repository name is obtained by the git package

 The version portion of the semver is wrangled by the semver package using the README.md file as the authortative source.

-The pre-release portion is obtained from git using the branch name, and the trailing portion '1eqpVy' is a Base 62 encoding, modified to allow sorting is date time order of the string, pre-release stamped within the README.md file.
+The pre-release portion is obtained from git using the branch name, and the trailing portion 'aaaagjecpnf' is a Base 24 encoding, modified to allow sorting is date time order of the string, pre-release stamped within the README.md file.

 ## Versioning Workflow